Effective Infusions for Improving the Nervous System

 - St John’s Wart: if you eat it between 4 and 6 months in a row, it is a tonic that repairs your nervous system.
 It is very useful for treatments for patients with depression.
 You should drink a teaspoon of St John’s Wart ground in boiling water twice a day.

-- Starflower: it is used to balance the excess of adrenal hormones that are produced in the body due to a situation of intense stress.
+- Starflower: It balances the excess of adrenal hormones due to a situation of intense stress.
 Drink an infusion with a tablespoon of dried leaves per cup of water.
 You can drink several glasses a day.

 - Valerian: It is one of the most known anti-anxiety and nerves herbs.
-It is used to fight against any type of nervous system disease and to reduce psychosomatic manifestations like spasms, palpitations, vomiting, insomnia, etc. Make an infusion with 15 grams of this plant’s root.
+It’s good to fight against any type of nervous system disease and to reduce psychosomatic manifestations like spasms, palpitations, vomiting, insomnia, etc. Make an infusion with 15 grams of this plant’s root.
 Let sit the entire night and drink it in the morning.

 - Meadowsweet: this plant’s essential oils give it a delicious aroma but also with its sedative properties to even calm the “knots in your stomach” from angst.
 A meadowsweet infusion also treats acidity and ulcers.
 Make it with two teaspoons of flowers per cup of water and drink it three times a day after eating.

-- Pitaya: this has a substance calle captin, with gentle stimulating effects for the nervous system.
-Instead of being harmful like other stimulants (like coffee), pitaya treats nervousness, high blood pressure, and heart arrhythmia.
+- Pitaya: this has a substance called ‘calle captin’, with gentle stimulating effects for the nervous system.
+Pitaya treats nervousness, high blood pressure, and heart arrhythmia.
+It’s great for improving the nervous system.

 - Boldo: another very popular herb, which also helps digestion and stomach pains.
 It is rich in boldine and its essential oils have sedative and calming effects for your entire nervous system.
 Make the infusion with 2.5 grams of Boldo per 100 mL of water before going to sleep.
 You should not continue the treatment for more than 4 weeks in a row.